bpollner/uniset/README.md

 to <- "~/desktop"
 uniset_getFiles("dogPack", setupFunc, to)
 ```
 Move the 'dogPack_settings.R' file into the 'inst' folder (create one if not already done) of `dogPack`.
 Move the file 'zzz.R', 'uniset_globals' and 'uniset_functions.R' into the 'R' folder of `dogPack`.
-In case that the '.onLoad' function already is defined, add the eight lines of code from the file 'zzz.R' to your existing '.onLoad' function.
-In case that the '.onUnLoad' function already is defined, add the one line of code from the file 'zzz.R' to your existing '.onUnLoad' function.

 * **2) Write files directly to target package**
-(recommended) This call to `uniset_copyFilesToPackage()` copies the four required files directly into the target package -- called `dogPack` in our example, living directly on the desktop.
+(recommended) A call to `uniset_copyFilesToPackage` copies the four required files directly into the target package -- called `dogPack` in our example, living directly on the desktop.
 ```
 path <- "~/desktop/dogPack"
 setupFunc <- "dogPack_demo_setup" # the name of the setup-function in our example